DETAILED ACTION

 a substrate (2+4; Fig. 4A) with a body region (4; Fig. 4A), and the body region comprising a fin structure (4; Fig. 4A), wherein the fin structure has a top surface (topmost surface; Fig. 4A);

-a gate dielectric layer (8; Fig. 6A and 13) of the gate structure (Fig. 4A) between the gate conductive region and the body region.
+a gate dielectric layer (8; Fig. 6A and 13) of the gate region (Fig. 4A) between the gate conductive region and the body region, where a top surface (topmost as seen in Fig. 6A) of the fin structure is totally covered by the gate region (Fig. 6A).

-Ma does not explicitly teach a sheet channel layer disposed between the body region and the gate dielectric layer and not covering a top surface of the fin structure corresponding to the gate structure, and the gate dielectric material contacts the top surface of the fin structure; wherein a doping concentration of the body region is higher than a doping concentration of the sheet channel layer.
+Ma does not explicitly teach a sheet channel layer disposed between the body region and the gate dielectric layer and not covering the top surface of the fin structure corresponding to the gate region, and the gate dielectric layer contacts the top surface of the fin structure; wherein a doping concentration of the body region is higher than a doping concentration of the sheet channel layer.

 Oh teaches a transistor structure comprising: a sheet channel layer (134; Fig. 35) disposed between a body region (F) and a gate dielectric (145), wherein the sheet channel layer is independent from a substrate (100+F; Fig. 35).